The Meadows at Imperial Oaks 70' »

-Twenty staffers from Coventry Homes’ corporate headquarters joined crews from KPRC Channel 2 and Houston Habitat for Humanity to work on a Habitat home that started construction last week.
+Twenty staffers from Coventry Homes’ corporate headquarters joined crews from KPRC Channel 2 and Houston Habitat for Humanity to work on a Habitat home that started construction in January.
 It is the builder’s second consecutive year to sponsor a Habitat for Humanity home.

-Coventry Homes joins Star Furniture, Noble Energy, Pappas and Shipley Donuts in sponsoring the KPRC Habitat home.
-Other sponsor teams also will have “build days,” joining Habitat for Humanity personnel and Barrera, who is required to contribute 300 hours of sweat equity into the building of her home.
+Coventry Homes joined Star Furniture, Noble Energy, Pappas Restaurants and Shipley Donuts in sponsoring the KPRC Habitat home.
+Other sponsor teams also had “build days,” joining Habitat for Humanity personnel and Barrera, who contributed 300 hours of sweat equity into the building of her home.
 Habitat for Humanity benefactors also must complete training on home ownership and purchase their home through no-interest loans.
-Barrera’s home should be complete this spring.

 The Houston Habitat for Humanity organization has been active in the Houston area for 27 years, building 960 homes for approximately 3,600 low-income residents.
 More information can be found at www.houstonhabitat.org.

 McGuyer Homebuilders, Inc., (MHI) offers homes throughout five major markets in Texas under its signature brands Coventry Homes, Plantation Homes and Wilshire Homes.
-Coventry Homes builds in 26 developments in Houston, six in Austin, four in Dallas-Fort Worth and six in San Antonio.
+Coventry Homes builds in 26 developments in Houston, six in Austin and four in Dallas-Fort Worth.
 Plantation Homes offers designs in 19 Houston-area communities and 11 developments in Dallas-Fort Worth.
 Wilshire Homes builds in 13 communities in Austin and 10 in San Antonio.
 For more information, visit www.mcguyerhomebuilders.com.

 View your saved floor plans and homes.